ashhadali10/ssdlc-project/README.md

 📚 Usage
 Clone the repository and follow the setup instructions to explore vulnerabilities, implement fixes, and learn about secure coding practices.

+Topics:
+Implementing OWASP Top 10 in a Secure MERN Application Secure Authentication and Authorization in MERN Stack Protecting Against SQL Injection in a MERN Application Implementing Secure Input Validation in MERN
+Using JWT for Secure Authentication in a MERN Stack Secure Handling of Session Management in MERN Applications Applying Content Security Policy (CSP) in a MERN Stack Implementing HTTPS and TLS/SSL in MERN Applications Securing APIs in a MERN Application
+Role-Based Access Control (RBAC) in MERN Applications